-- (1) enter a judgment finding that: - (i) proper notice has been provided to all interested parties; and - (ii) the real property is a nuisance property pursuant to § 116.4.1.3 of the Baltimore City Building Code; and - (2) order that the ownership of the real property is transferred to the Mayor and City Council pursuant to § 8.2-13 {"Title; Recordation"} of this subtitle. - (c) Effect of judgment.
+(1) enter a judgment finding that:

+- (i) proper notice has been provided to all interested parties; and - (ii) the real property is a vacant lot or an improved property cited as vacant and unsafe or unfit for habitation or other authorized use on a housing or building violation notice; and - (2) order that the ownership of the real property is transferred to the Mayor and City Council pursuant to § 8.1-13 {"Title; Recordation"} of this subtitle. - (c) Effect of judgment.